Can Can (band): Biography

 The band subsequently signed with JDub Records and released a second album, Monsters & Healers, on July 7, 2010.

 In March 2011, Josh Lamar announced via Facebook that they would be going on indefinite hiatus, with the possibility of one more show.

-Since then, Lamar has played for the band Meen, while Aleph and Collins have collaborated as the no wave duo Ice Bats.
+Over a decade later, Mary Collins formed the project Oncilla with Lamar as drummer and producer.

 Musical style

 Shortly before the release of All Hell, Saul Austerlitz of The Forward the band's songs "weld punk attitude to heavy metal's metaphorically dense, lyrically pungent aura."
 A concert review from Paste Magazine described the "careening punk emanating from their one drum kit, one guitar and screaming vocals [that] sounds like it was produced by an army silhouetted against the light."
 Another Forward writer, Mordechai Shinefield, saw the band as influenced by "denizens of a post-Sonic Youth world where the Yeah Yeah Yeahs were once the biggest act ever."
 The Pittsburgh Jewish Chronicle associate editor Justin Jacobs praised Monsters & Healers for "pairing Mary Collins' jagged guitars and Josh Lamar's tight, controlled percussion with Aleph's ragged howls and chants."

 Much of the band's identity comes from the persona of lead singer Patrick Aleph.
 Matthue Roth described his vocals as "snide and sincere, like a postmodern Dean Martin," while Shinefield notes his use of "Andy Falkousesque howls".
 Additionally, Aleph, an outspoken Torah-observant Jew, will often incorporate subtle Jewish themes in his lyrics, such as references to the Two Tablets and the Promised Land.
 Aleph has said, "If I can give young Jews a sense of spiritual connection through heavy music in the same way that my Christian colleagues have done so, then that's a wonderful thing, but that's not necessarily what I'm trying to do...If they go the extra step and read the lyrics and see that there are songs about creation mythology, and a song about olam haba, well, what is that?
 Then that's great."